 - Wash and dry your eggs with a paper towel so the whites are perfectly tidy and picture perfect.

-- Mix in 1 tbsp. of mayo, 1 tsp. of dill mustard and 1 tsp. creamy horseradish into your egg yokes.
+- Mix in 1 tbsp. of mayo, 1 tsp. of dill mustard and 1 tsp. creamy horseradish into your egg yolks.
 Mix in your fresh parmesan cheese.
 Add salt, pepper and 1 tsp. of fresh thyme.
 Mix the ingredients carefully, making sure your consistency isn't too runny.
 Depending on the size of your eggs, your filling may seem a little dry, so you may have to add a little more mustard.
 You want your consistency to be similar to hummus.

 - Pipe your egg filling into your little eggs.
 I would suggest always using a pastry piping bag to fill your eggs.
 They look so much more tasty and professional when perfectly piped.

 - Garnish your eggs with paprika and sprinkle with your remaining thyme.